tearflake/symbolprose/docs/symbolprose.md

 ### relating programs in a structure

 Graphs can be nested using `COMPUTE` sections, syntactically recursing the graph structure, providing a structure and isolation method to our programs. `COMPUTE` section defines its name and a graph.
 Here, graphs behave like sub-programs with their own input, output, and variable environment.
 Graphs defined within the nested `COMPUTE` sections, are executed using a special `RUN` calling instruction which takes two parameters: a graph name and input to the graph. `RUN` calling instructions may be placed wherever program variables may appear, thus computing their results from the passed parameters.
-Only parent and their siblings graphs are visible to a specific `RUN` instruction.
+Only parents and their siblings graphs are visible to a specific `RUN` instruction.

 ## 3. examples